Cross Nature

 Project LiON

 The Lion-tailed Macaque is the most endangered monkey species in India.
-It is endemic to India.
-Fewer than 2,500 mature individuals remain, and their habitat is rapidly declining due to human impact.
-To save the species, swift action is needed!
-That's why Cross Nature supports CWS in its research on the Lion-tailed Macaque and its efforts to preserve the forests where the monkeys live.
+It is found nowhere else in the world.
+Fewer than 2,500 adult individuals remain, and their habitat is rapidly shrinking due to human impact.
+Urgent action is needed to save the species!
+Will you help enable research on the Lion-tailed Macaque and preserve the forests where they live?

 Watch this motivating video from CWS to learn more about wildlife conservation in India: